telerik/ajax-docs/controls/htmlchart/data-binding/setting-explicit-items.md

 * **Declarative and Programmatic Creation** – You can create **SeriesItems** programmatically and then add them to an existing	**SeriesItems** collection that is set in the markup. **SeriesItems** set in the markup can also be accessed and modified from the code-behind.
 See the code-behind of "In 2010 (Markup)" **ColumnSeries** in **Example 1** for details.

-The y-axis automatically adjusts to accommodate the values and its appearance canbe controlled more precisely via its properties.
+The y-axis automatically adjusts to accommodate the values and its appearance can be controlled more precisely via its properties.

 >caption Example 1: Shows how the above setups are used in a real-live scenario.